-(a) electrons. (b) protons and Alpha-particles. (c) neutrons and Gamma-rays. (d) all of the above.
+(a) electrons (b) protons and Alpha-particles (c) neutrons and Gamma-rays (d) all of a, b, and c.

 4) Gamma-rays are

-(a) high-energy protons (b) fast-moving electrons (c) fast moving neutron
+(a) high-energy protons (b) fast-moving electrons (c) fast moving neutrons

 5) The speed of Gamma-rays are

-6) The frequency of Gamma-rays is in the range of
+6) The frequency of Gamma-rays (in Hz) is in the range of

 8) Isotopes of an element contain